Hisha/Portalkeeper/docs/armory-material-rendering-fix.md

 ## Verification

 The application was built and the real Avalonia Armory window exercised using Headless/Skia against the current published profiles served over local HTTP.
 Hipally's transmog and original-gear modes, Abidraan, Ailania, Bullsha and Deyvia render successfully; repeat loads reuse the new preview cache.
-The added tests/ArmoryMaterialChecks exercise opaque, cutout and additive alpha rules against the actual material type.
+A historical ArmoryMaterialChecks harness exercised opaque, cutout and additive alpha rules against the actual material type; that harness is not present in this checkout.

 ## Remaining differences